dr. R. van Alebeek

 Currently taught courses include:

 - R. van Alebeek & A. Nollkaemper (2013).
 The Netherlands.
-In A. Reinisch (Ed.), The Privileges and Immunities of International Organizations in Domestic Courts.
-Oxford: Oxford University Press.
+In A. Reinisch (Ed.), The privileges and immunities of international organizations in domestic courts (International law in domestic legal orders) (pp. 179-207).
+Oxford [etc.]: Oxford University Press.

 - R. van Alebeek & P.A.
 Nollkaemper (2012).
 The legal status of decisions by human rights treaty bodies in national law.
 In H. Keller & G. Ulfstein (Eds.), UN human rights treaty bodies: law and legitimacy (Studies on human rights conventions) (pp. 356-413).
 Cambridge: Cambridge University Press.[go to publisher's site]